uw-it-aca/uw-django-oidc/README.md

 # Specifies the allowed validity window to accommodate clock skew
 # between the given expiration time of the ID token
 UW_TOKEN_LEEWAY = seconds

+# To turn on logging of session authentication and errors
+UW_OIDC_ENABLE_LOGGING = True or 1
 ```